-This delicious recipe for fried rice with chicken is better than any one from a Chinese restaurant and much healthier too.
+This delicious recipe for fried rice and chicken is better than any one from a Chinese restaurant and much healthier too.

 listen to this post